Mirantis/mcp-common-scripts/predefine-vm/README.rst

 This will switch using to locally created virsh networks.

 Script will check that disk and cfg01 config-drive are present and then prepare config-drive for all-in-one node.
-Once VM is up and running you can use ``virsh console`` to check what is going on during deploy.
-For that VM will be used same fail safe user as for cfg01.
+Start VM with ``virsh start <SLAVE_VM_NAME>``.
+Once VM is up and running you can use ``virsh console`` to check what is going on during bootstrap.
+For that VM will be used same fail safe user as specified for cfg01.

 Deploy cfg01 on Mac OS with VirtualBox
 ======================================